helpsavecraigslist/project/README.md

+# Instructions for Testing

+To homepage takes you to the all items page and you can view all items when not logged in.
+Click "login" in the top right corner of the screen to login.
+This will allow you to create an account with an email and password, or login with Google.
+Once logged in you can open the menu and go to the page to post an item.
+This form allows you to uplod an image (jpeg and under 3MB), once uploaded you can view it in the all items page.

+On the all items page, you can click "view details" to see a single item view.
+On the single item view you will see a "delete" button if the item belongs to the currently signed in user.
+Clicking delete will remove the item from the database as well as remove the image from the S3 bucket.

+You can view our hosted website here [https://d198vhptcel5q3.cloudfront.net/](https://d198vhptcel5q3.cloudfront.net/)

+Login with your Gmail account, create an account, or login with these credentials here.

+Email: lipej@oregonstate.edu
+Password: Testing123

+# Installation - First Time Setup

 To deploy this first do the prerequisites in the CDK workshop [here](https://cdkworkshop.com/) to ensure you can deploy CDK stacks and have your environment setup correctly.

-# First Time Setup

 ## First build and deploy the frontend